 Exhibitions tell the stories of Islanders’ daily life for those at home, at school or working in one of the local industries that dominated much of life on Guernsey until the late 20th century.
-From a traditional Guernsey farmhouse kitchen through to the 20th century growing industry, the museum offers insights into all aspects Guernsey’s past life.
+From a traditional Guernsey farmhouse kitchen through to the 20th century growing industry, the museum offers detailed insights into all aspects Guernsey’s past life.